Acts 12 – James Is Martyred, Peter Is Set Free

 And because he saw that it pleased the Jews, he proceeded further to seize Peter also.
 Now it was during the Days of Unleavened Bread.
 So when he had arrested him, he put him in prison, and delivered him to four squads of soldiers to keep him, intending to bring him before the people after Passover.

 i.
 There was a significant difference between the persecution from Saul of Tarsus (Acts 8:1-3) and from Herod.
 Saul, wrong as he was, persecuted out of sincere (though misguided) religious conviction; Herod persecuted out of purely political motives.
+Both were wrong, but one had a better motive.

 b.
 Intending to bring him before the people after Passover: Herod decided to deal with Peter at a politically opportune time, fearing an unpredictable mob reaction when Passover pilgrims filled Jerusalem.